Y1chenYao/Y1chenYao/README.md

 ### This is Yichen :herb:
-A rising Junior majoring in CS @ Cornell and developer @ Hack4Impact :earth_asia:.
+A rising junior majoring in CS @ Cornell and developer @ Hack4Impact :earth_asia:.

 Things I am passionate about:
 - :keyboard: MERN full-stack, iOS appdev